 Immunofluorescence Assay (IFA)

-Like the ELISA, the IFA methodology for Lyme disease testing is an indirect test looking for antibodies formed against the bacteria that causes Lyme disease – Borrelia burgdorferi.
+Like the ELISA, the IFA methodology for Lyme disease testing is an indirect test that looks for antibodies formed against the bacteria that causes Lyme disease – Borrelia burgdorferi.
 In the laboratory, blood is added to a slide that contains the Borrelia antigens.
-If the blood contains antibodies to Borrelia, they will bind to the antigens on the slide.
+If the blood contains antibodies to Borrelia, the antibodies will bind to the antigens on the slide.
 The final step is to view the slide under a fluorescent microscope (hence the name).
 Antibodies bound to the antigens will light up if they are present.

 The IFA lacks specificity and sensitivity, so it is not a preferred method for diagnosing Lyme disease.
 Antibodies from other infections can bind to the antigens on the test strip (called cross-reactivity) leading to a false-positive result.